fossi-foundation/fossi-foundation.github.io/gsoc21-ideas.md

 ---

 FOSSi Foundation is applying as an umbrella organization in Google Summer of Code 2021.
-That means, that we give small projects the chance to participate in the program.
+That means that we give small projects the chance to participate in the program.
 Below you can find a list of ideas that the projects had, but students are encouraged to propose their own ideas.
+These projects are mostly open-ended and can be tailored to your level of experience, assuming that you have the appropriate set of required skills for the particular project idea.

 Whether you’re an aspiring student or mentor, feel free to contact us, either through the private GSoC-specific mailing list [gsoc@fossi-foundation.org](mailto:gsoc@fossi-foundation.org),